upenn/PennGrader/README.md

 The lambda will proceed by downloading the correct serialized _test_case_'s and _libraries_ from the _HomeworksTestCases_ DynamoDB table.
 It will then deserialize these objects and extract the correct test case given the _test_case_id_ . import the correct libraries used by given test case.
 If the submission is valid the student score will be recorded in the backend.

 **Update** In recent versions, the _Grader_ Lambda has been substantially revamped.
 (1) It is now configured in its own [container](https://github.com/upenn/penngrader-lambda) so more libraries can be installed, (2) it has been moved to its own "sandbox" without access to AWS resources.
+Given that Python is not a very secure language, our goal is to minimize exposure.

 #### Grades